RobertElder/CS452/io/kernel2/readme.rst

 1. Look up the task ID of the ``RPSServer``.
 2. Sign up
 3. Decide their choice and ``Send`` it.
-4. If a ``NEGATIVE_ACK`` is received, try again.
+4. If a ``NEGATIVE_WAIT`` is received, try again.
 This is a simple polling method that is robust.

    * This could be improved/avoided by having the ``RPSServer`` notify or ``Send`` to the client to let it know it is ready.